spine/spine.site/app/views/docs/controllers.md

     tasks = new Tasks(el: $("#tasks"));

-In fact, anything you pass to `init()` will be set as properties on the newly created instance.
+In fact, anything you pass on instantiation will be set as properties on the newly created instance.
 For example, you could pass a record that a controller would be associated with.

     taskItem = new TaskItem(item: Task.first())

-Inside your controller's `init()` function, you'll generally add event listeners to models and views, referencing a function inside the controller.
+Inside your controller's `constructor()` function, you'll generally add event listeners to models and views, referencing a function inside the controller.

 ##Events